JuhilSavani/ChatIn/README.md

 # ChatIn

-**ChatIn** is a project to experiment with and showcase the concept of real-time communication using WebSockets.
+A project designed to explore and demonstrate the implementation of real-time communication using WebSockets.

 ---